Scramble for Africa: Britain's administration of Egypt and South Africa

 Britain's administration of Egypt and the Cape Colony contributed to a preoccupation over securing the source of the Nile River.
 Egypt was taken over by the British in 1882, leaving the Ottoman Empire in a nominal role until 1914, when London made it a protectorate.
 Egypt was never an actual British colony.
-Sudan, Nigeria, Kenya, and Uganda were subjugated in the 1890s and early 20th century; and in the south, the Cape Colony (first acquired in 1795) provided a base for the subjugation of neighbouring African states and the Dutch Afrikaner settlers who had left the Cape to avoid the British and then founded their own republics.
-Theophilus Shepstone annexed the South African Republic in 1877 for the British Empire, after it had been independent for twenty years.
+Sudan, Nigeria, Kenya, and Uganda were subjugated in the 1890s and early 20th century; and in the south, the Cape Colony (first acquired in 1795) provided a base for the subjugation of neighbouring African states and the Dutch Afrikaner settlers who had left the Cape to avoid the British and then founded their republics.
+Theophilus Shepstone annexed the South African Republic in 1877 for the British Empire, after it had been independent for 20 years.
 In 1879, after the Anglo-Zulu War, Britain consolidated its control of most of the territories of South Africa.
 The Boers protested, and in December 1880 they revolted, leading to the First Boer War.
 British Prime Minister William Gladstone signed a peace treaty on 23 March 1881, giving self-government to the Boers in the Transvaal.
 The Jameson Raid of 1895 was a failed attempt by the British South Africa Company and the Johannesburg Reform Committee to overthrow the Boer government in the Transvaal.
 The Second Boer War, fought between 1899 and 1902, was about control of the gold and diamond industries; the independent Boer republics of the Orange Free State and the South African Republic were this time defeated and absorbed into the British Empire.